 The price difference is even more profound with the GT-R – a stonking £45,000 lies between the Nismo and the standard car.
 At £125,000, there are more than a few alternatives to choose from.
 As mentioned, however, there’s almost nothing on four wheels that’ll beat the Nismo GT-R.

-If you like the sound of a Nismo Nissan, visit our Nissan Juke configurator, Nissan 370Z configurator and our Nissan GT-R configurator – you’ll get the best deals from only the leading Nissan dealers.
+If you like the sound of a Nismo Nissan, visit our Nissan Juke configurator, Nissan 370Z configurator and our Nissan GT-R configurator – you’ll get great deals from leading Nissan dealers.
 Alternatively, if you’re after something a little more sedate, our car chooser will help you narrow down your search.
-For the very best prices on new cars, our new car deals page is worth a look.
+For brilliant prices on new cars, our new car deals page is worth a look.